LordEwans/OpenWeatherApp/README.md

-# Weather-App
+# WeatherApp

-Simple react application, using the weather api.
+Simple react application, using the OpenWeather api.